Luke-Nicklin/zen-yoga/README.md

 ## Features

-The ZenYoga website includes a number of features including a navigation bar, services section, booking enquiery form and footer.
+The ZenYoga website includes a number of features including a navigation bar, services section, booking enquiery form, gallety and footer.

 ### Existing Features